Chapter 7 : Resistance

 “So what were you three laughing about?”
 Harry couldn’t restrain his curiosity at this surprising grouping.

-There were ten other people in the room, most of whom he vaguely recognised, who had not been in the original DA.
+There were ten other people in the room who had not been in the original DA.
 He assumed they must be students recruited into the DA this last year.
 This turned out to be correct.
-Each was introduced to Harry, Hermione and Ron as well as the older DA members.
+The new recruits were introduced to Harry, Hermione and Ron as well as to the older DA members.

 A chilly silence quickly spread through the room as people spotted Daphne.